-We use firm-level data from Orbis (Bureau van Dijk) for around 70 emerging economies and 20 industrialized countries for the period 2001-2010 to evaluate manufacturing firms' responses to changes in the real exchange rate.
+We use firm-level data from Orbis (Bureau van Dijk) for around 70 emerging economies and 20 industrialized countries for the period 2001-2010 to evaluate manufacturing firms' responses to changes in the RER.
 We complement the Orbis data with Worldbase (Dun and Bradstreet), which provides plant-level information on export and import activity and multinational status; and the World Bank's Exporter Dynamics Database, which reports entry and exit rates into exporting computed from customs microdata covering the universe of export transactions for a large set of economies (Fernandes et al., 2016).
-We complete the analysis with evidence from countries for which we have even more detailed micro data: China, Colombia, Hungary, and France.5
+We complete the analysis with evidence from countries for which we have detailed administrative micro data: China, Colombia, Hungary, and France.

 We find that, for manufacturing firms in Asian emerging economies, RER depreciations are associated with (i) faster firm-level growth in revenue-based total factor productivity (TFPR), sales and cash flow; (ii) a higher probability to engage in R&D; (iii) and a higher probability to export.
-By contrast, in Latin American and Eastern European countries (other emerging economies), the effects of RER depreciations on these outcomes is negative.
+In Latin American and Eastern European countries (other emerging economies), the effects of RER depreciations on these outcomes are instead negative.
 Finally, for manufacturing firms from industrialized countries, there are no significant effects of real depreciations.
-When separating the impact of RER depreciations by firms' trade status, we uncover that the positive effects are concentrated in exporting firms, while firms importing intermediates tend to be negatively affected.
-Finally, we also provide evidence that firms' R&D choices depend positively on the level of their internal cash flow and the more so, the less developed local financial markets are.
+When separating the impact of RER depreciations by firms' trade status, we uncover that the positive effects are concentrated on exporting firms, while firms importing intermediates tend to be affected negatively.
+Finally, we also provide evidence that firms' R&D choices depend positively on the level of their internal cash flow.
+This dependence is stronger in less developed local financial markets.

 In light of this reduced-form evidence, we construct a dynamic firm-level model of exporting, importing and R&D investment.
-The model is based on a number of features.
-First, it allows for market-size effects: real depreciations increase firm-level demand, thus raising the profitability to engage in exporting and R&D. In this context, our structural model helps us disentangle the demand effects caused by a real depreciation from true physical productivity growth.
-We analyze productivity effects related to innovation and abstract from spillovers or externalities usually mentioned in the debate.
-Second, we model financial constraints: depreciations relax these by increasing firms' cash flow, thus enabling more firms to overcome sunk- and fixed-cost hurdles for financing R&D costs.
-Finally, we also consider the role of productivity effects from importing inputs, as real depreciations increase the cost of importing such goods, thereby counteracting the positive effect on profitability and productivity.6
+We analyze productivity effects related to innovation and abstract from spillovers or externalities usually mentioned in this literature.
+The model allows for marketsize effects: real depreciations increase firm-level demand, thus raising the profitability to engage in exporting and R&D. In this context, our structural model helps us disentangle the demand effects caused by a real depreciation from true physical productivity growth.
+We also consider the role of productivity effects from importing inputs, as real depreciations increase the cost of importing